bbc/bmx/docs/mca_labels_format.md

 The example below is for a French language Alternative Program stereo pair.

 The 1st audio track contains the left channel and the 2nd audio track the right channel.
 The SG and GOSG labels are not repeated in the 2nd track, but the `id` properties link them to the labels in the 1st track.

+The GOSG label shown in the 2nd track is not required because the link is already provided in the 1st track.
+It is nice to have it in the 2nd track for clarity.

 ```text
 0